kavita28-gif/rss-feed-aggregator/README.md

 ### Setting up the Database

+1. Checkout to master branch and take a pull.
-1. In the project's `config` directory, locate the `config.js` file.
+2. In the project's `config` directory, locate the `config.js` file.
-2. Open the `config.js` file and configure your MySQL database settings:
+3. Open the `config.js` file and configure your MySQL database settings:

 ```
 module.exports = {